Brandon Crawford Preview, Player Props: Giants vs. Braves

 Brandon Crawford At The Plate

-- Crawford has an RBI in 24 of 75 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 31.6% of his games this season, Crawford has had at least one RBI.
+He's picked up more than one in 7.9% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.